VirtualSoC/vsoc/README.md

 ### 2.1.
 Download vSoC

 You can download vSoC binary in [Github releases](https://github.com/VirtualSoC/vsoc/releases/tag/beta-2408).
-Download and extract the zip file.
+Download and extract `vsoc_android_win_amd64.zip`.

+Note: we also provide binaries for another Linux-based mobile OS named OpenHarmony (`vsoc_ohos_win_amd64.zip`), but that is not required in the artifact evaluation process.
+You can try it out if you are interested in it.

 ### 2.2 Run vSoC